apigee/registry/README.md

 docker run -p 8080:8080 registry-server:latest
 ```

-You'll get an error message similar to this:
+Since this is using the default configuration, you'll get an error message
+similar to this:

 ```
 Failed to start: sqlite3 is unavailable, please recompile with CGO_ENABLED=1 or configure registry-server to use a different database